hphelion/documentation/migration-overview.md

 To transition the data for a persistent instance:

-1. Create a bootable block volume and persistent image in your version 13.5 environment; see the [knowledge base article on block volume creation](https://community.hpcloud.com/article/creating-your-first-instance-135) for more details
+1. Create a bootable block volume and persistent instance in your version 13.5 environment; see the [knowledge base article on block volume creation](https://community.hpcloud.com/article/creating-your-first-instance-135) for more details
 2. Copy the data from your version 12.12 instance to your new 13.5 instance, using the tool transfer program of your choice (for example, SCP or FTP)

 For information on moving data: